Crisis Intervention Team (CIT)

 - Reduce use of force injuries to officers and citizen.

 - In accordance to senate bill 630

 Sponsored by the Durham Chapter of the National Association of Mental Illness (NAMI), and coordinated by Durham’s CIT collaborative, training teaches recognition of mental health signs and symptoms and de-escalation skills.
 The study covers homelessness, substance abuse and working with special populations (e.g., veterans, individuals with developmental disabilities, etc.,).

 Beyond the mental health education training provided to recruits in the police academy, an intensive 40-hr. curriculum is an additional tool for Durham officers as well as other Durham first responders.

-Currently Durham CIT offers four week long sessions annually.
-Since the program’s start in 2007 more than 800 law enforcement officers, detention officers and other first responders have been trained in CIT responses and best practices.
+Currently Durham CIT offers six week-long sessions annually.
+Four are sponsored by NAMI and two are sponsored by the DPD's Training Division.
+Since the program’s start in 2007, more than 1,100 law enforcement officers, detention officers and other first responders have been trained in CIT responses and best practices.

-CIT connects individuals with behavioral health and substance use issues to community-based, least-restrictive treatment options, wherever possible, instead of incarceration (as most jails are not equipped to effectively address the needs of this population).
+CIT connects individuals with behavioral health and substance use issues to community-based, least-restrictive treatment options, wherever possible, instead of incarceration.

 Alliance Health is the managed care organization, or MCO, for public behavioral healthcare for multiple area municipalities.
 Alliance does not directly provide services, but works to ensure that individuals seeking help receive quality services which they are eligible.
 Access to diverse network of over 2,000 private behavioral healthcare providers.
 Call (800) 510-9132 to receive confidential support 24-hours a day.
 Located at 414 5200 W Paramount Pkwy Suite 200, Morrisville, NC 27560. https://www.alliancehealthplan.org/